Moving Out

 When Do I have to Move Out?

-This will depend on what you agreed to with the landlord and should be spelt out in your tenancy agreement.
+This will depend on what you agreed to with the landlord and should be clearly stated in your tenancy agreement.
 The most common date for the end of a student tenancy agreement in Sheffield is the 30th June, but it could be any time on this day.
 If you can’t find your tenancy agreement, ask the landlord.
 You may be charged if you move out late, so be careful to follow the instructions.

 What Do I Do With My Keys?